-The Association was founded in 1981 with the distinct purpose of improving the initiation and delivery of major projects.
+The Association was founded in 1981 with the distinct purpose of improving the initiation, delivery and outcome of major projects.
 The first meetings of our founders were small groups of senior leaders from across a wide range of different sectors including mining, oil and gas, transport and infrastructure.
 Their intention was to compare successes and failures, to determine if there were any areas of common interest and to share knowledge and best practice to help improve all future projects.

 Our first meetings were hosted by the Oxford Centre for Management Studies (later known as Templeton College, later still as Said Business School) and in good academic style they captured the learnings in detailed reports.
 You can see our very first seminar report here [link to 1981 report on the Channel Tunnel – we will have to make it available to non- members].

 Today we still follow the example of our founders by creating opportunities for cross-sectoral learning and the sharing of knowledge.